Sepia fish. The cuttlefish is an amazing jet-powered chameleon mollusk. The most famous species of cuttlefish are

 Source-www.answersingenesis.org

 Cuttlefish have been known to people since time immemorial.
-You can even say that they have contributed to the development of human culture - for centuries, people wrote with cuttlefish ink.
-In addition, the name of brown paint in the language of artists - "sepia" owes its origin to cuttlefish, since this paint was also made from cuttlefish ink.
+You could even say that they contributed to the development of human culture - for centuries people wrote with cuttlefish ink.
+In addition, the name of brown paint in the language of artists - “sepia” - owes its origin to cuttlefish, since this paint was also made from cuttlefish ink.

-It should be noted that in Latin the detachment of cuttlefish is called Sepiida, a common cuttlefish - Sepia officinalis.
-In addition to ink, the supply of which is greater in cuttlefish than in other cephalopods, man used their tender and very tasty meat for food, and the "sepia bone" - the inner shell of the cuttlefish - has long been used in the household.
+It should be noted that in Latin the order of cuttlefish is called Sepiida, A common cuttlefish - Sepia officinalis.
+In addition to ink, the supply of which cuttlefish have more than other cephalopods, people used their tender and very tasty meat as food, and for a long time the farm used the “sepia bone” - the internal shell of the cuttlefish.

-What kind of animal is this, where is it found and how is it arranged?
+What kind of animal is this, where is it found and how does it work?

-In scientific terms, a detachment of cuttlefish ( Sepiida) is included in the subclass of intraconchal cephalopods (Coleoidea), to which all (with the exception of nautiluses) modern cephalopods belong - octopuses, squids, vampyrophores.
-All these animals have an internal rudimentary shell - the remnant of the former luxurious shell of distant ancestors.
-The rudimentary shell appears to be a transitional element from the common mollusk shell to the animal spine.
+In scientific terms, the order of cuttlefish ( Sepiida) is included in the subclass of intrashell cephalopods (Coleoidea), to which all (with the exception of nautiluses) modern cephalopods belong - octopuses, squids, vampirophores.
+All these animals have an internal rudimentary shell - a remnant of the former luxurious shell of distant ancestors.
+The vestigial shell appears to be a transitional element from the ordinary shell of molluscs to the backbone of animals.

 What does a common cuttlefish look like?

-This animal has a flattened body, trimmed on the sides with a narrow border of fins.
-Ten short tentacles (arms) of cuttlefish are armed with two to four rows of suckers.
+This animal has a flattened body, trimmed on the sides by a narrow border of fins.
+The cuttlefish's ten short tentacles (arms) are armed with two to four rows of suckers.
 At rest or during movement, the cuttlefish retracts its tentacles into special pockets located on the head under the eyes.
 In this position, only the tips of the tentacles are visible.

-But as soon as a gaping crab, shrimp or small fish is nearby, the cuttlefish instantly throws out its tentacles and sticks them to the victim.
+But as soon as a gaping crab, shrimp or small fish gets close, the cuttlefish instantly throws out its tentacles and sticks them to the victim.

-Under the cover of the skin bag - the mantle covering the body of the cuttlefish, there is a shell - sepion, which is a hard calcareous plate consisting of several layers connected by partitions, which makes it similar to honeycombs.
+Under the cover of the skin sac - the mantle that covers the body of the cuttlefish, there is a shell - sepion, which is a hard calcareous plate consisting of several layers connected by partitions, which gives it a similarity to a honeycomb.
 The chambers between the partitions are filled with gas.
-The shell serves not only as a shield covering the back of the cuttlefish, but also acts as a hydrostatic apparatus that increases the buoyancy of the cuttlefish.
+The shell not only serves as a shield covering the back of the cuttlefish, but also serves as a hydrostatic apparatus that increases the buoyancy of the cuttlefish.

 Cuttlefish do not move as fast as their squid relatives, although they are armed with a jet funnel.